 1 onion, finely sliced

-1 cup grape tomatoes (or cherry or Heirloom tomatoes), quartered
+1 cup grape tomatoes (Substitute with heirloom or cherry tomatoes if you prefer,) quartered

 1⁄4 cup white wine